uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 He checked on the status of the warbots.... they were wading through a rabble
 of Zell themselves and would be further delayed.

 Ed wasn't so far off....
-He generated a hologram of Rodgie and gave it his side
+He generated a hologram of Bodgie and gave it his side
 arm.
 The reset was easy.... the 3 survivors ambled off into a safe corner
-activated the program and holo Rodgie began firing his weapon in all directions
+activated the program and holo Bodgie began firing his weapon in all directions
 , shouting "Die\!
 You unworthy foe" Zell did not like being called unworthy.

 From Lester's control he let the hologram get closer to the edge of the shimmer
 and indeed he lowered the shimmers opacity.

-Finally holo Rodgie immerged from the threshold of the shimmer blasting his toy gun in
+Finally holo Bodgie immerged from the threshold of the shimmer blasting his toy gun in
 every direction "Unworthy\!
 Unworthy\!"
 The hologram said (for they had run out
 of creative things to say)
 This stupid move drove the lesser Zell mad.
 Four Rabbels leapt in the direction of the insults despite the boss Zell's protests that it was an obvious trap and upon contact a concussive explosion destroyed the four Zell in a satisfying way.